kristelfung/bullet-journal/README.md

 You will need to install Jekyll and Ruby.

-Start server with `bundle exec jekyll serve`.
+Start site with `bundle exec jekyll serve`.